XDGFX/ultrasonics-api/README.md

 ## **Option 0:** Use the official hosted `ultrasonics-api`.

 There is an official hosted version at [https://ultrasonics-api.herokuapp.com/api/](https://ultrasonics-api.herokuapp.com/api/).
 Feel free to use that instead of hosting your own version.
-Therefore, no setup is required, and you can get started on curating your perfect playlistys.
+Therefore, no setup is required, and you can get started on curating your perfect playlists.
 Or you can run it yourself, it's up to you 😊.

 <br/>